Use data science to advance environmental solutions. Inquire today for Summer 2024 admission.

 A joint endeavor of the Bren School and the National Center for Ecological Analysis and Synthesis (NCEAS), the Master of Environmental Data Science program was crafted by environmental data scientists to be at the forefront of integrating environmental science and data science.
-Contact admissions today for more information.

-The MEDS program consists of 48 units of core coursework plus an additional 8 units of capstone project coursework for a program total of 56 units.
-The master's program begins with a six-week, full-immersion, summer session "bootcamp" to develop a strong foundation of basic data science skills, such as coding and team science skills.
+The MEDS program consists of 46 units of core coursework plus an additional 8 units of capstone project coursework for a program total of 54 units.
+The master's program begins with a six-week, full-immersion, summer session to develop a strong foundation of basic data science skills, such as coding and team science skills.
 Continuing into the academic year, MEDS students take a deep dive into bringing data to bear on environmental problems, including spatial analysis, environmental modeling, machine learning, and data visualization.
 In Winter and Spring Quarters, small groups tackle a real-world environmental data science problem through the Capstone Project.

 Bren students receive dedicated support and guidance from our highly celebrated Career Development team.
 Bren alumni, who actively participate in Bren’s online networking community, work in government agencies, corporations, nonprofit organizations, and environmental consulting firms in 30+ countries around the world, and many have started their own companies.